 In addition, you get the chance to see one of the three first engines in service and climb into a more modern engine to ring its bell.

-It's a great option for both adults and kids.
+It's one of the great free museums in San Francisco for both adults and kids.

 Learn More: See pics and find out when its open

 The official name for this one is the Museo Italo Americano.
-You will find it inside the Fort Mason Center.
+It's one of two free museums in San Francisco in the Fort Mason Center.

 The displays inside feature pieces from both Italian and Italian American artists.
 You get the chance to admire several interesting sculptures and paintings.